serifsonerserbest/RecoMovie/README.md

 # Netflix Recommender System

-This project is a part of the the 'Machine Learning' course at Swiss Federal Institute of Technology Lausanne (EPFL).
-Detail about the course can be found [here](https://edu.epfl.ch/coursebook/en/machine-learning-CS-433).
+This project is a part of the Machine Learning course at Swiss Federal Institute of Technology Lausanne (EPFL).
+Details about the course can be found [here](https://edu.epfl.ch/coursebook/en/machine-learning-CS-433).

 ## Team Members